E-MailRelay

 server plain:b Y2Fyb2w= bXkgcGFzc3dvcmQ= # carol

-Note that modern email services will expect user-ids and passwords containing non-ASCII characters to use UTF-8 encoding with RFC-4013 normalisation.
+Note that modern email services will expect user-ids and passwords containing non-ASCII characters to use UTF-8 character encoding and RFC-4013 normalisation.

 Multiple client accounts can be defined in the secrets file by using a fifth field as an account selector.
 When an e-mail message is forwarded the authentication account is chosen by matching the ClientAccountSelector in the message envelope file (as set by a filter) with the account selector in the secrets file: